-- 1. Consider the update on the Shared Resource Service's arrangements for IT service delivery; - 2.
+- 1. Consider the update on the Shared Resource Service's progress to date particularly on delivering the Investment Objectives and their current status. - 2.
 Determine if it wishes to make any comments to the Shared Resource Service. - 3.
-Determine the timescale for monitoring this partnership as part of the Committee's work programme for 2019-20.
+Determine the timescale for next monitoring this partnership in its Work Programme.